-These gazing balls, perfect for gift giving, are super easy to create, and can be used in the garden or as a tabletop decoration.
+These gazing balls, perfect for gift giving, are super easy to create and can be used in the garden or as a tabletop decoration.

-It’s Tuesday’s In The Garden, and today’s theme is DIY Garden.
-I’m going to show you how to make a simple gazing ball with Mod Podge, neon food coloring, a clear plastic light fixture, and a dollar store vase.
+Today I’m going to show you how to make a simple gazing ball with Mod Podge, neon food coloring, a clear plastic light fixture, and a dollar store vase.

 Gazing balls were all the rage when I first started gardening, and when I started blogging I noticed a ton of DIY gazing balls.
 You may have seen them too.
 You know the ones made from bowling balls or light fixtures with marbles or gems glued all over.
 They are all so beautiful.